 [center]: Doesn’t this thumb look more like a piece of cloth rather than like a thumb?

-[right]: John Everett Millais: Redrawn Segment from Christ in the House of His Parents aka The Carpenter’s Shop (1850), presently on display at Tate Britain (N03584).
+[right]: John Everett Millais: Redrawn Segment from Christ in the House of His Parents aka The Carpenter’s Shop (1850), at present on display at Tate Britain (N03584).

 See also: snrk.de/page_sphinx#4panels | Twitter

 Christ in the House of his Parents: Details from a stained glass window (Brechin Cathedral, source: BSMPG @ Twitter) by Henry Holiday and a painting by J.E.
 Millais.